LinusBorg/vue-mixable/README.md

 Mixins can contain props definitions.
 Composables cannot, as they are functions invoked during component initialization (in `setup()`, at which point props must have been defined already.

-`vue-comixable` solves with in the following way:
+`vue-mixable` solves with in the following way:

 ```js
 const mixin = {